SohaMohajeri/CalculateDynamicRange/README.md

 ## Citation

-If you find this file useful and use it your work, please provide a link to this Github page in your publication.
+If you find this file useful and use it in your work, please provide a link to this Github page in your publication.

 ## Related Literature Work
  You might be also interested in our work on 4K, HDR Gaming content here: https://github.com/NabajeetBarman/GamingHDRVideoSET